banklab/2502_emma_bsc/README.md

 In each folder, the corresponding SLiM files are saved.
 In addition, the R codes (to analyze the data) are saved at the same place for the recombination rates of 1e-7.
 To analyze different recombination rates, the same R files were used with a changed working directory, thus they can only be found in the folder cluster_models_1e-7.
-For the simulations run on the computer directly (capital lettes), I have different R Notebooks for analyzing and generating the data, which can be found in the corresponding folders.
+For the simulations run on the computer directly (capital lettes), I have different R Notebooks for analyzing the data and generating the plots, which can be found in the corresponding folders.
-The only R file which was used for simulations on the computer directly as well as for analyzing the cluster data was the one for model2.1.
+The only R file which was used for simulations on the computer directly as well as for analyzing the cluster data was the one for Model 2.1.
 Thus this file is saved in the folder MODEL 2.1.

 To run the simulations, it is important to change the working directories inside the R Notebooks.
 For most simulations, the .tree file (starting population) is used, meaning it should be saved at the same place as the SLiM model.